itinerare/Mundialis/README.md

 # Mundialis
 Mundialis is a Laravel-based framework for managing story, character, and world information.
-It aims to reduce the friction of recording these by streamlining the process of template creation, use, and information formatting.
+It aims to reduce the friction of recording these by streamlining the process of template creation, use, and information formatting, while adding some specialized functionality.

 - Support Discord: https://discord.gg/mVqUzgQXMd